 The rise of the internet changed everything.
-It allows production and consumption at a scale far beyond mass media, rendering it impossible for an individual to know what everyone else is up to simply by being an avid and broad consumer of political media.
-This in turn makes the nonrepresentativeness of social scientists' media diets a problem for our understanding of important trends in the media sphere.
+It allows production and consumption at a scale far below the previous mass media, rendering it impossible for an individual to know about what everyone else is up to simply by being an avid and broad consumer of political media.
+This in turn makes the non-representativeness of social scientists' media diets a problem for our understanding of important trends in the media sphere.

-We know that social scientists are intensely nonrepresentative of the populations that we study.
-Despite considerable progress over the previous decades, this nonrepresentativeness persists for demographic groups other than white American men.
-This legacy of discrimination persists in the inherited boundaries of the canonical areas of study within media and communication, particularly when it comes to the boundary of "political" media (Freelon, Malmer, and Pruden, 2023).
+We know that social scientists are intensely non-representative of the populations that we study.
+Despite considerable progress over the previous decades, this non-representativeness persists for demographic groups other than white American men.
+This legacy of discrimination persists in the inherited boundaries of the canonical areas of study within media and communication, particularly when it comes to the boundary of "political" media (Freelon, Pruden, and Malmer, 2023).

-Even if these biases were fully rectified, we would still face a fundamental problem: By construction, political science professors are much better educated and more interested in politics, and we have the capacity to consume massive amounts of political media.
-There is widespread recognition that we need to remind ourselves of these baseline facts - the central insight of perhaps the most important book about American public opinion (Converse, 1964) is that most people simply don't care about politics-but it is all too easy to rely on the intuitions of our colleagues, peer reviewers, and funders.
+Even if these biases were fully rectified, we would still face a fundamental problem: by construction, political science professors are much better educated, more interested in politics, and have the capacity to consume massive amounts of political media.
+There is widespread recognition that we need to remind ourselves of these baseline facts-the central insight of perhaps the most important book about American public opinion (Converse, 1964)-but it is all too easy to rely on the intuitions of our colleagues, peer reviewers and funders.

-We are deeply, professionally invested in the technologies of writing, deliberation, and scientific debate.
-As the sociologist of science Bruno Latour pointed out, if we simply observe the actions that scientists take rather than accepting our stated higher purpose, it becomes clear that our job is to read and write papers (Latour and Woolgar, 2013).
+We are deeply, professionally invested in the technologies of writing, deliberation and scientific debate.
+As the sociologist of science Bruno Latour observed decades ago, if we simply observe the actions that scientists take rather than accepting our stated higher purpose, it becomes clear that our job is to read and write papers (Latour and Woolgar, 2013).
 Boundary-pushing weirdos in media studies departments aside, we are not primarily invested in watching and recording videos.

 In fact, through both introspection and discussion with colleagues, it is clear that many academics actively can't stand to consume information in video format; we'd much rather read it.
-The average person, unfortunately for the academic agenda, is the exact opposite: They dislike reading, and have abandoned text-based digital media like blogs as soon as possible.
-Twitter, despite being perhaps the best-studied social media platform, has never been used by more than 25 percent of US adults.
+The average person, unfortunately for the academic agenda, is the exact opposite: they dislike reading, and have abandoned text-based digital media like blogs as soon as possible; Twitter, despite being perhaps the best-studied social media platform, has never been used by more than 25% of US adults.
 Many professors have noticed a steep decline in the writing ability of incoming undergrads.
 People who have been teaching for forty years noticed a slight degradation over the decades, but the past ten and especially five years have seen a collapse.

-The academic agenda has yet to adapt to the reality that the majority of time spent on social media is spent on non-textual platforms.
+The academic agenda has yet to adapt to the reality that the majority of time spent on social media is non-textual platforms.
 For a variety of reasons, some legitimate others merely omphalocentric, we spend far too much time studying Facebook and especially Twitter.